My Shot: Synopsis

 Despite Burr's warnings, the men continue rapping about the rebellion and encouraging other Americans to rise up with them against the British, while Burr remains silent.
-The tune is reprised during the songs "Right Hand Man", "Yorktown (The World Turned Upside Down)", and "Non-Stop", while the some of the themes and lyrics are revisited in "The World Was Wide Enough".
+The tune is reprised during the songs "Right Hand Man", "Yorktown (The World Turned Upside Down)", and "Non-Stop", while some of the themes and lyrics are revisited in "The World Was Wide Enough".
 The number contains interpolations of lyrics from the rap songs "Shook Ones (Part II)" by Mobb Deep and "Going Back to Cali" by The Notorious B.I.G.
 It also contains a lyric from "You've Got to Be Carefully Taught", from South Pacific by Rodgers and Hammerstein.
 These sources are credited in the credits of the 2020 filmed version of Hamilton.

 Analysis

 Vibe described the backing as "reminiscent of the '90s".
 The Los Angeles Times said the song had "Eminem combustion".
 Vulture said the song was reminiscent of Eminem's "Lose Yourself".
 TapInto notes that this song becomes ironic by the end of the musical because Hamilton does, indeed, throw away his shot in the fatal duel with Aaron Burr.
 Deadline notes that "I am not throwing away my shot" becomes Hamilton's mantra.